 What is Applesauce?

-It is also often used as a natural sweetener in baked goods (think applesauce muffins or applesauce brownies) or even as a binder in many vegan recipes.
+It is also often used as a natural sweetener in baked goods (think applesauce muffins, applesauce cake or applesauce brownies) or even as a binder in many vegan recipes.

 You can even eat it on its own as a delicious snack!
 I mean, what’s not to love about a big spoonful of warm applesauce?
 So, so good!